Studentships and scholarships

 We also receive a number of CASE awards to facilitate collaborative research with an industrial partner or a government laboratory.

 Members of the Physics School offer individual studentships attached to particular grants from UK or EU Research Councils.
 These studentships are advertised on our postgraduate research opportunities page as and when they are available.

 We accept a wide range of government scholarships from all over the world and you should apply for these independently from your home country and not through the University.

 Self funded: We also welcome well-qualified self-funded students who can cover the appropriate tuition fees and have enough funding to cover living costs in Bristol.
 Note that tuition fees are subject to a slight increase on an annual basis.

-Physics Scholarships: This year we have awarded 3 fully funded studentships to outstanding overseas candidates.
+School of Physics Scholarships: We anticipate awarding a small number of studentships for a September 2019 start.
+These will be fully funded studentships to outstanding overseas candidates.
 These are generously funded by the Sir Frederick Charles Frank Endowment, and the Geoffrey Fertel Fund.

 China Scholarship Council funding: The University is accepting applications for the China Scholarship Council for students starting September 2018 - see the CSC information page for details and deadlines.